 Much like the decarb process, there’s a lot of mystery surrounding cannabis infusion.
 This is mainly due to the lack of data regarding the infusion process – there’s little to no real testing to show the maximum amount of THC you can get into butter or oil infusions.

 We set out to change that by bringing in MCR Labs to test a number of infusion samples extracted using the Nova.
-We were excited with the results – the rest of this post will present you the results on our infusion testing.
+We were excited with the results.

 When you add the decarbed flower into the fatty oil, the oil encapsulates the flower, acting as an insulator.